-The mix of residential, retail and office uses would conform with the Urban Core designation that applies to the site, which permit a range of commercial and residential uses.
-Moreover, the policies of the Official Plan provide that retail and service commercial uses are to be provided on the ground floor of mixed use buildings that directly front on a public street, and these uses may also extend to other floors.
-The Livable Oakville Plan also intends that Midtown Growth Area will absorb a significant amount of intensification provided through a mix of uses, including housing.
+As discussed in Section 4.7, the Livable Oakville Plan intends that the Midtown Growth Area will absorb a significant amount of intensification provided through a mix of uses, including housing.
 The Livable Oakville Plan provides that Mixed Use land use categories, including Urban Core, are to be focused on the lands within the Growth Areas, including Midtown Oakville.
 Midtown Oakville is intended to be developed as a mixed use centre with transit supportive development.
 Section 20 of the Livable Oakville Plan provides that Midtown Oakville will be developed as a new complete community with a mix of residential, commercial, employment, civic, institutional, cultural and recreational uses, complemented by public open space.
-As mentioned in Section 4.7 above, the subject site is located in the Lyons District.
-Policy 20.3.3 provides that Lyons District is to evolve from its current focus on strip malls and large format retail uses into a compact mixed use neighbourhood.
-This district provides for a mix of retail and commercial uses on the ground floor of buildings.
+Furthermore, Policy 20.3.3 provides that Lyons District is to evolve from its current focus on strip malls and large format retail uses into a compact mixed use neighbourhood.
+In our opinion, the proposed mix of uses in a compact transit-oriented built form conforms with this policy direction.